painfulexistence/cpp-wasm/README.md

 # C++ And WebAssembly
+This is an example C++ graphics application using vcpkg as its package manager; The codebase can be compiled for both native and Web platforms.
-Package Manager: vcpkg
+- Package Manager: vcpkg
-Supported Platforms: MacOSX
+- Supported Platforms: MacOSX, Web

 ## Getting Started